abdulkareeme/HomeServices/README.md

 To run the automated tests using pytest, follow these steps:

 1. Ensure that the Docker container is running.
-1. Open a terminal and navigate to the project directory.
+2. Open a terminal and navigate to the project directory.
-1. Run the following command to execute the tests:
+3. Run the following command to execute the tests:
    ````
    docker exec -it <container_id> pytest
    ```
    Replace `<container_id>` with the ID of the running Docker container.
+   Run this command to show the container_id : docker ps
 1. The test results will be displayed in the terminal, showing any failures or errors encountered.

 ## Contributing